 On June 7, 2016, the Company's stockholders approved the 2016 Incentive Award Plan (the "2016 Plan"), which became effective June 21, 2016.
 The 2016 Plan provides for the granting of incentive and non-qualified stock option, restricted stock and other stock and cash-based awards as determined by the Board.
 Shares subject to awards that are granted under the 2016 Plan and that expire, lapse or terminate are available for future grants under the 2016 Plan.
-At inception of the 2016 Plan, a total of 1,947,779 shares of common stock were authorized for future issuance under the 2016 Plan.
+At inception of the 2016 Plan, a total of 1,210,256 shares of common stock were authorized for future issuance under the 2016 Plan.
 The number of shares of common stock that may be issued under the 2016 Plan automatically increases on the first day of each calendar year, beginning in 2017 and ending in and including 2026, by an amount equal to the lesser of: (i) 4% of the number of shares of the Company's common stock outstanding on the last day of the applicable preceding calendar year and (ii) such smaller number of shares as is determined by the Board.
-During the twelve months ended December 31, 2018 and 2017, the number of shares of common stock that may be issued under the 2016 Plan was increased by 893,730 shares and 737,550 shares, respectively.
-As of December 31, 2018, 1,586,925 shares remain available for future issuance under the 2016 Plan.
+During the year ended December 31, 2019 and 2018, the number of shares of common stock that may be issued under the 2016 Plan was increased by 898,871 shares and 893,730 shares, respectively.
+As of December 31, 2019, 267,612 shares remain available for future issuance under the 2016 Plan.

-The 2016 Plan provides that the exercise price of incentive stock options cannot be less than 100% of the fair market value of the Company's common stock on the grant date for participants who own 10% or less of the total combined voting power of the Company, and not less than 110% for participants who own more than 10% of the Company's voting power.
-Options and restricted stock awards granted under the 2016 Plan vest over periods as determined by the Board, which are generally four years and, for options, with terms that generally expire ten years from the grant date.
+The 2008 Plan and 2016 Plan provide that the exercise price of incentive stock options cannot be less than 100% of the fair market value of the Company's common stock on the grant date for participants who own 10% or less of the total combined voting power of the Company, and not less than 110% for participants who own more than 10% of the Company's voting power.
+Options and restricted stock awards granted under the 2008 Plan and 2016 Plan vest over periods as determined by the Board, which are generally four years and, for options, with terms that generally expire ten years from the grant date.

 The Company's 2018 Employment Inducement Incentive Award Plan (the "Inducement Incentive Award Plan"), which was adopted by the Board on September 25, 2018 without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Stock Market LLC listing rules ("Rule 5635(c)(4)"), provides for the grant of equity-based awards in the form of non-qualified stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards and other stock or cash based awards.
-In accordance with Rule 5635(c)(4), awards under the Inducement Incentive Award Plan may only be made to a newly hired employee who has not previously been a member of the Board, or an employee who is being rehired following a bona fide period of non-employment by the Company, as a material inducement to the employee's entering into employment with the Company.
+In accordance with Rule 5635(c)(4), awards under the Inducement Incentive Award Plan may only be made to a newly hired employee who has not previously been a member of the Board, or an employee who is being rehired following a bona fide period of nonemployment by the Company, as a material inducement to the employee's entering into employment with the Company.
 The Company reserved 1,175,000 shares of its common stock for issuance under the Inducement Incentive Award Plan.
-Pursuant to an employment agreement entered into with Carsten Brunn, Ph.D., upon Dr. Brunn's commencing employment as the Company's President and Chief Executive Officer on December 1, 2018, the Company issued Dr. Brunn equity awards from the Inducement Incentive Award Plan consisting of an option to purchase 1,000,000 shares of common stock and 175,000 restricted stock units.
-As of December 31, 2018, there are no shares available for future grant under the 2018 Inducement Incentive Award Plan.
+On March 25, 2019, the Board approved the amendment and restatement of the Inducement Incentive Award Plan to reserve an additional 2,000,000 shares of the Company's common stock for issuance thereunder.
+As of December 31, 2019, there are 750,000 shares available for future grant under the Inducement Incentive Award Plan.